After neo-Nazi posting, police in Montana town step up patrols

 Richard Spencer’s parents have tried to distance themselves from their son’s views, with Sherry Spencer telling ABC in an email that she did not agree with his “extreme positions.”

-On Saturday, Richard Spencer’s father joined her in writing an op-ed article in The Daily Inter Lake stating that their son and the National Policy Institute “have never had, do not have and will not in the future have” activities at the downtown building.
+On Saturday, Richard Spencer’s father joined her in writing an Op-Ed article in The Daily Inter Lake stating that their son and the National Policy Institute “have never had, do not have and will not in the future have” activities at the downtown building.

 “We do not endorse the idea of white nationalism,” they wrote.